temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPSTART subscription-workflow-go-gateway {"selectedLines": ["77-106"]}-->
 <!--SNIPEND-->

+Emails are great for showing the progress of the subscription, but what if you need to see subscription details?
+For this, you'll need to build a Query to get details about the Workflow Execution.
+This Query is composed of two endpoints: `/getdetails` and `/showdetails`.

-### Build the `getdetails` endpoint
+### Build the `/getdetails` endpoint

-Like `\unsubscribe`, the `\getdetails` handler incorporates a switch case for getting an email address and receiving information from a Workflow Execution.
+Like `/unsubscribe`, the `/getdetails` handler incorporates a switch case for getting an email address and receiving information from a Workflow Execution.

 <!--SNIPSTART subscription-workflow-go-gateway {"selectedLines": ["110-113"]}-->
 <!--SNIPEND-->

 ### Build the `showdetails` endpoint

-The `\showdetails` handler uses the information gathered from `\getdetails` to retrieve and print subscription information.
+The `/showdetails` handler uses the information gathered from `/getdetails` to retrieve and print subscription information.

 Define the variables needed to Query the Workflow, and then handle the result.